 When funding is available, Alternative 1 (No Action) would implement the ACCSP bycatch module.
-In contrast to Alternative 1 (No Action), Alternative 2 would immediately implement the ACCSP bycatch module, which would improve bycatch reporting if funding were available and have positive economic effects as a result of more accurate tracking of ACLs.
+In contrast to Alternative 1 (No Action), Alternative 2 would immediately implement the ACCSP bycatch module, which would improve bycatch reporting if funding were available and have positive economic effects as a result of more accurate tracking of ACLs as discussed in sections 4.1.2 and 4.2.2.

-The alternatives under Action 1 are not expected to have significant, negative economic impacts to the fishermen unless the methods selected to implement bycatch and discard reporting resulted in something other than minimal time commitments.
+The alternatives under Action 3 are not expected to have significant, negative economic impacts to the fishermen unless the methods selected to implement bycatch and discard reporting resulted in something other than minimal time commitments.
 When NMFS implements the ACCSP standards (Alternative 1 (No Action) and Alternative 2), significant, negative impacts could result if the fishery participants are required to fund the cost of at-sea observers or other data collection costs.
 The impact of the cost would be determined by the frequency with which fishermen would have to pay for observers, or other measures.
 Until the ACCSP standards are implemented (see Table 4-1), it is impossible to know the potential impact to individual fishermen or overall.
-However, if requiring fishermen to pay for observers or other expensive data collection measures become requirements, the increased cost may cause some fishermen to leave the fishery.
+However, if requiring fishermen to pay for observers or other expensive data collection measures become requirements, it is possible the increased cost may cause some fishermen to leave the fishery.